elevateforhumanity/fix2/docs/reports/CLOUDFLARE_WORKER_SOLUTION.md

 ## The Answer

-**Cloudflare Worker intercepts ALL traffic at the DNS/CDN level BEFORE it reaches Durable.co**
+**Cloudflare Worker intercepts ALL traffic at the DNS/CDN level BEFORE it reaches **

 ---